sunlite-floydlakes/sunlite-floydlakes.github.io/index.md

 ---
 ### Award winning burgers & friendly service!

-<blockquote class="ludwig">Sunlite is a family owned and operated bar and grill best known for our fresh hand-pattied beef, elk, and bison burgers.
-We are situated between Big and Little Floyd Lakes (map below).</blockquote>
+<p>Sunlite is a family owned and operated bar and grill best known for our fresh hand-pattied beef, elk, and bison burgers.
+We are situated between Big and Little Floyd Lakes (map below).</p>